xiaohulugo/3DLineDetection/README.md

 # 3DLineDetection
-A simple and efficient 3D line detection algorithm for large scale unorganized point cloud
+A simple and efficient 3D line detection algorithm for large scale unorganized point cloud.
+A conference paper based on this code has been submittd to ICPR2018.

 Prerequisites:
 ---